-Front and center, we have our winter fairy.
-We bought one fairy for each season from Magic Cabin Dolls.
+Front and center, we have our winter fairy (we bought one fairy for each season).
 I won’t lie, these dolls are expensive, but I used good coupons and bought them over a period of time.
-Also, as so much of learning revolves around the season right now, I considered them to be a long term investment.
+Also, as so much of our learning revolves around the seasons right now, I considered them to be a long term investment.
 We are currently using them for seasonal table decorations for our second year.
 Plus Sola really enjoys playing with them.
-In fact, she often puts on outdoor “plays” for me, where she pretends to be each fairy and sings and dances in the way that she feels that fairy would.The other fairy doll that we have is a Kathy Kruse doll.
+In fact, she often puts on outdoor “plays” for me, where she pretends to be each fairy and sings and dances in the way that she feels that fairy would.The other fairy doll that we have is a Kathe Kruse fairy doll.
 Sola added her to the table, because she said she is a snow fairy.
 She may well be a snow fairy, for as much as I can remember, but we tend to use her as fairy godmother.
 We have a fairly large collection of Kathy Kruse dolls.
 I started purchasing them for Sola’s doll house, but then liked them so much, I bought several more to use for story telling.
-Unfortunately, I cannot point you to a particular store to buy these from.
-I bought mine over a year’s time from several Waldorf stores, Magic Cabin, Ebay, small toy stores, and even a couple from stores in foreign countries.
-Many of the dolls we own are discontinued, so you’d have to be pretty persistent to get a whole collection of knights, princesses, fairies, family members, etc.

 Next, we have our seasonal peg gnomes.
 The one on the left is the January gnome.
 I made all of the monthly gnomes, because I couldn’t find any anywhere else.
 The blue gnome is a days-of-the-week gnome, which I also made.
 The snow gnome I purchased as a set of weather gnomes from the Etsy store Wild Faerie Caps.
 Unfortunately, she does not appear to have any gnomes currently available.
 If you are interested in learning to make peg dolls, gnomes, or otherwise, I highly recommend the book Making Peg Dolls, by Margaret Bloom.